-Claus Birkemose, Sales Manager at Tetra Pak, says that one of membrane filtration’s most eye-catching benefits is that it allows 100 percent protein retention.
+Claus Birkemose, Sales Manager at Tetra Pak, says that one of membrane filtration’s most eye-catching benefits is that it allows practically full protein retention.

 The high yield of ultrafiltration allows you to minimize your use of milk when producing your end product.

 The beauty of membrane filtration is that you can produce a range of yoghurt varieties with different protein and fat contents.
 This is achieved by controlling the feed and output to the filter unit, which makes it possible to define the composition of the outgoing product.